 Digital designers all work in a slightly different way, but here is a general guide to what you can expect.

-Virtual design is usually priced room by room.
-Once you have decided which rooms you want help with, you will be asked to provide dimensions plus details of architectural features such as a fireplace.
+You usually pay for virtual design services room by room.
+Once you’ve decided which rooms you want help with, the designer will ask you to provide dimensions, plus details of architectural features such as a fireplace.

-You may also be asked to share photos of the existing space and any inspirational images you may have collected.
+They may also ask you to share photos of the existing space and any inspirational images you may have collected.
 This will help the designer develop a clear idea of your style.
 It can be as helpful to tell designers what you don’t like as much as what you do like.